chef/chef-oss-practices/communication/community-meetings.md

+> [!WARNING]
+> This page in the Chef Open Source Software Practices repository is currently undergoing content review.

 # Community Meetings

 Community Meetings are held in text form in the #community-meetings channel of the Chef Community Slack every Thursday at 9 AM Pacific.